migae21/docker-dokuwiki/README.md

   * Fix upload bug (permission /var/tmp/nginx)
   * Fix the client intended to send too large body nginx error
   * Add new php7-packages: php7-json (needed for the new release) php7-iconv (needed for the Tagcloud plugin)
+  * Fix startup of ntpd and crond via supervisor, added autorestart optoins to all services

 ##Download the Image und run the Container directly from Docker Hub or Cloud